combine-org/combine-org.github.io/content/authors/COMBINE-2026/_index.md

 [G-type](https://www.endesa.com/en/blogs/endesa-s-blog/light/types-plugs-travel#:~:text=G%2Dtype%20plugs%2C%20the%20most,a%20triangular%20or%20t%20position.) plugs are used in the UK.

+<h3>Visa</h3>
+Please check <a href="https://www.gov.uk/check-uk-visa">here</a> if you require a visa.
+If you need a letter to support your application, please contact the organisers.
+Additionally, if you need confirmation that a talk, poster, or breakout session will be accepted before the confirmation deadline, please contact the organisers.

 <h3>Support</h3>
-This event is supported by BBSRC (BB/Z517367/1) and the School of Computer Science and Mathematics, Keele University.
+We gratefully acknowledge the support of the Biotechnology and Biological Sciences Research Council (BB/Z517367/1), the School of Computer Science and Mathematics at Keele University, and the EU H2020 grant MSCA-RISE-2020-101008140-EffectFact.

 <br>